-However, you prefer to use the traditional account dialog box to configure new accounts in Outlook 2016, as shown in the following screen shot.
+However, you may prefer to use the traditional account dialog box to configure new accounts in Outlook 2016, as shown in the following image:

 Follow the steps in this section carefully.
 Serious problems might occur if you modify the registry incorrectly.
 Before you modify it, back up the registry for restoration in case problems occur.

 - Exit Outlook.